 Splendid days afloat, a wild trout taking your well-presented fly, and affirmation from your guide of a job well-done.
-These are components of a fly-fishing trip when planned correctly are expected.
+These are components of a Montana fly fishing trip when planned correctly.
 Montana, and its cadre of world-famous rivers and creeks, boasts a lifetime’s worth of waters.

 Spring: March through mid-June

 For a trip in April, anglers should focus on the Bighorn or Missouri Rivers.
 Their tailwater nature means consistent flows and clarity, making them less susceptible to our unsettled spring weather patterns.
-Experienced anglers on these rivers will enjoy hatches of midges, Blue Winged Olives, a few early season stoneflies, and possibly some early caddis.
-Yellow Dog has exclusive arrangements with several destination lodges with top-shelf amenities, as well as options to suit most budgets.
-As our staff in Bozeman, Montana can attest, when it’s time to fish after a long winter, they travel in-state to these two rivers.
+Experienced anglers on these rivers will enjoy hatches of midges, Blue Winged Olives, a few early-season stoneflies, and possibly some early caddis.
+Yellow Dog has exclusive arrangements with several destination lodges, top-shelf amenities, and options to suit most budgets.
+As our staff in Bozeman, Montana, can attest, they travel in-state to these two rivers when it’s time to fish after a long winter.

-From year to year, our destination lodges in the Bozeman, Ennis, and Twin Bridges areas can experience solid fishing in April.
-If you desire to experience these areas of Montana in a season possibly new to you, contact us and we can discuss options and create a potential itinerary.
+From year to year, our destination lodges in the Bozeman, Ennis, and Twin Bridges areas can experience solid fishing during spring.
+If you desire to experience these areas of Montana in a new season, contact us, and we can discuss options and create a potential itinerary.

 Summer: Mid-June through Labor Day